Gas Forges:

 Over the years Anvilfire has helped many people construct and troubleshoot gas forges.
 Here are tips and pointers for the more common problems.

-Read Ron Reil’s pages thoroughly: A least these parts:
+Read Ron Reil's pages on ABANA thoroughly:

 Don’t make it too big: You may be tempted to make a forge big enough for every project you might want to make.
 Don’t.
 No one gas forge can do it all.
 Gas forges are easy to make and in time you may make several.
 A 5" dia x 10" long chamber will do a LOT of forging, and is very manageable for a first project.
 This is about the size of R. Reil’s mini - forge and is adequately heated by a single R. Reil EZ burner The rule of thumb is about 240 cu in of chamber for one EZ burner.